england00/supervisor_node/README.md

 ## Demo
 Within the repository, two additional nodes are included for working with the [Supervisor Node](src/supervisor_node.cpp) for a demonstration purpose:
-- [State Selector](src/state_selector.cpp), which simulates state transitions of the FSM invoked externally by keyboard inputs given by the user;
+- [External State Selector Node](src/external_state_selector_node.cpp), which simulates normal state transitions of the FSM invoked externally by keyboard inputs given by the user;
-- [Failure Simulator](src/failure_simulator.cpp), that automatically provides some possibily errors the system can face with, stimulating respective responses by the machine.
+- [Pub/Sub Simulator Node](src/pub_sub_simulator_node.cpp), that automatically publishes and subscribes in all the available topics, simulating all the possible states and transitions in which the FSM can go through.

 To run the demo open three terminal window and follow these commands for each one:
 ```shell